 - Moving insurance

-- Truck rental fees
+- Truck rental fees, if you move yourself

 - Shipping fees